swiftlang/swift-evolution/proposals/0358-primary-associated-types-in-stdlib.md

 1. **Let usage inform your design.**

-   If you are considering adding a primary associated type declaration to a preexisting protocol, then look at its existing clients to discover which associated types get typically mentioned in same-type requirements.
+   If you are considering adding a primary associated type declaration to a preexisting protocol, then look at its existing clients to discover which associated types get typically constrained.
 Is there one particular type that is used overwhelmingly more than any other?
 If so, then it will probably be a good choice for the primary.

    For example, in the case of `Sequence`, use sites overwhelmingly tend to constrain `Element` -- `Iterator` is almost never mentioned in `where` clauses.
 This makes it fairly clear that `Element` is the right choice for the primary type.